-Yocum Institute’s PrimaryStages Productions constantly looks at the seemingly every day and turns it into something magical through the transformative experience of live theater.
+All of the Productions of the Yocum Institute strive to help us all look at the seemingly every day and turns it into something magical through the transformative experience of live theater.

-Our goal is to consistently provide a variety of excellent, quality performances that are accessible to the very young and entertaining to the entire family.
-From plays inspired by beloved children’s books, to jazz for kids, to holiday-inspired shows, to opera for children (in partnership with Berks Opera Workshop), our productions employ professional and up-and-coming professional actors, directors, musicians, scenic designers, and costumers from all over the region.
+PrimaryStages Productions: Employing professional and up-and-coming professional actors, directors, musicians, scenic designers, and costumers from all over the region.
+These shows are hand selected with the goal to consistently provide a variety of excellent, quality performances that are accessible to the very young and entertaining to the entire family.
+From plays inspired by beloved children’s books, to Jazz Fest for Kids, to opera for children (in partnership with Berks Opera Workshop), to original works, these productions are the building blocks for all future theater goers and those that already love innovative and interesting theater.

 The Stabler Foundation